My TTL CPU

 SYNC

-SYNC is a 6502 signal that tells the outside world the first cycle of an opcode is being processed.
+SYNC is a 6502 signal that tells the outside world that the first cycle of an opcode is being processed.
 I use it to tell the outside world that the instruction is executed at that moment.
 And to be honest, I didn't need to create it, it just happened to be there (more or less).

 ReaDY signal